Greece Foodies

 Which are the dishes you should try?

 Fresh seafood: One of the best things about Food in Crete is the abundance of fresh seafood.
-The island is surrounded by the Mediterranean Sea, and as such, there is no shortage of fresh seafood to be enjoyed.
+The Mediterranean Sea surrounds the island, and as such, there is no shortage of fresh seafood to be enjoyed.

 Some of the best seafood dishes you can try in Crete include grilled fish, squid ink risotto, and octopus salad.
 If you’re feeling adventurous, you can even try some of the more unusual seafood dishes on offer, such as sea urchin roe or fried spider crab!

-Local dishes: In addition to the fresh seafood, there are also many delicious local dishes to be enjoyed in Crete.
+Local dishes: Besides the fresh seafood, there are many delicious local dishes to be enjoyed in Crete.
 Some of the most popular local dishes include kleftiko (slow-cooked lamb), dolmades (stuffed vine leaves), and Souvlaki (grilled meats).

 For something a little different, you can also try some of the less well-known local dishes, such as kaltsounia (cheese pies) or apaki (smoked pork).

-Most restaurants offer a menu that is relatively diverse.
-You can tell from the menus whether the costs are in line with your budget or not, which is especially important if you want to eat fish or meat, both of which are more expensive.
-Every restaurant has a unique charge, which is typically for the bread that is brought out to start the meal.
+Most restaurants offer a relatively diverse menu.
+You can tell from the menus whether the costs align with your budget, which is especially important if you want to eat fish or meat, both of which are more expensive.
+Every restaurant has a unique charge, typically for the bread brought out to start the meal.

 Nevertheless, it doesn’t go over €1 per person.
 Try the dákos (salted barley biscuits) or paximádia (dry Cretan bread), which are typically served with the well-known salad known as koukouvága in the Réthymno region.